 Inner strength can be compared with perseverance.
 The ability to endure or keep going.
 I know you have heard the phrase, “Life is tough; get a helmet.”
 Tapping into your inner strength armor will take you much further than a helmet.

-> Developing skills of inner strength takes practice.
+Developing skills of inner strength takes practice.
 Depending on temperament, each person can adjust and deal with life changes to a varying degree.
-Environment, personality, and cultural background can all impact the amount of inner strength a person has.
-The ability to be tough and keep going is a type of learned behavior and natural personality.
-The beauty of it is that no one is unable to develop this skill or ability.
+The environment, personality, and cultural background can all impact a person’s inner strength.
+The ability to be tough and keep going is a learned behavior and natural personality.
+The beauty of it is that everyone can develop this skill or ability.
 It is free for anyone.
 It just takes practice.

-> For The Health Of It
+For The Health Of It

 Developing inner strength may help you add peace and serenity to your life.
 You may also notice fewer feelings of stress.
 This is because developing inner strength increases self-reliance and self-mastery.
 Decreasing the feeling that life is out of your control or that everything is happening at you or to you, increases a sense of peace for many.

 Making inner strength gains is good for physical and mental health.
 According to a study, our results showed an association between durable inner strength and being non-depressed, and that inner strength independently impacts depression.

 This goes in line with findings that inner strength is associated with mental health (Nygren et al., 2005) and is a mediator of the relationship between diseases (among them depression) and self-rated health (Viglund et al., 2014) as well as being mentally strong is a completely natural way to stay mentally well (Inner strength – associated with reduced prevalence of depression among older women, Erika Boman, et Al., 2015).